opstower-ai/llm-opstower/README.md

 ![how it works](https://www.opstower.ai/assets/images/agent_eval/agent_orch.png)

 OpsTower.ai provides a OpenAI-compatible API.
 The `llm` CLI utility sends your credentials and question to our API.
-We then generate AWS SDK code to answer your question and execute it in an isolated environment, summarizing the response.
+Server-side, OpsTower.ai generates AWS SDK code to answer your question and execute it in an isolated environment, summarizing the response.

 Read how the agent is structured and our current [evaluation results](https://www.opstower.ai/2023-evaluating-ai-agents/) against an AWS question dataset.